lucia2007/discover-the-code/README.md

 # Discover the Code

 The purpose of this website is to allow a user to play a logical game/puzzle which is fun and straightforward.
 Guessing the secret code is not easy, so the user needs to be determined and willing to think hard.
-This app was inspired by a game called <a href="https://www.amazon.co.uk/MengTing-Mastermind-Classical-Cracking-Intelligent/dp/B06X9LLWTS/ref=asc_df_B06X9LLWTS/?tag=googshopuk-21&linkCode=df0&hvadid=310776459020&hvpos=&hvnetw=g&hvrand=2074715707490516415&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007850&hvtargid=pla-358744999429&psc=1" target="blank" rel="noopener">Mastermind</a> which is widely known.
+This app was inspired by a game called <a href="https://www.amazon.co.uk/MengTing-Mastermind-Classical-Cracking-Intelligent/dp/B06X9LLWTS/ref=asc_df_B06X9LLWTS/?tag=googshopuk-21&linkCode=df0&hvadid=310776459020&hvpos=&hvnetw=g&hvrand=2074715707490516415&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007850&hvtargid=pla-358744999429&psc=1" target="_blank" rel="noopener">Mastermind</a> which is widely known.
 This game can be played in a relatively short time and it is an ideal pass time when waiting at a doctors office or when commuting.

 The site is targeted towards people who like to strech their mind and improve their logical skills.
 The current version of the game is targeted at adults or those users who are not easily dissuaded.